-The Hackett Group Director John O’Mahony and Director Stephen Ferguson discuss the role finance is likely to play as companies increase their focus on environmental, social, and governance (ESG) issues, driven in part by impending European and U.S. regulatory reporting requirements around corporate environmental impact.
+The Hackett Group Principal John O’Mahony and Director Stephen Ferguson discuss the role finance is likely to play as companies increase their focus on environmental, social, and governance (ESG) issues, driven in part by impending European and U.S. regulatory reporting requirements around corporate environmental impact.

 Welcome to The Hackett Group’s “Business Excelleration Podcast,” where week after week we hear from experts on how to avoid obstacles, manage detours and celebrate milestones on the journey to world-class performance.
 This episode – hosted by Gary Baker, Group Global Communications director at The Hackett Group – focuses on finance’s role in the new ESG agenda.
 ESG – or environmental, social and corporate governance – is a hot topic right now that is broadly about setting more socially conscious standards for corporate behavior.
 As legislation catches up to the cultural tide of ESG progress, companies need to be prepared to walk the talk in relation to their ESG aims and commitments.
 To consider how finance leaders will be impacted by this shifting climate, Gary welcomes John O’Mahony and Stephen Ferguson, both directors at The Hackett Group, as his guests for the episode.

 Given everything going on in the world, Gary’s first question to Stephen is whether or not ESG is still (and should be) a priority for companies.
 Circumstances have changed a great deal in the past year, with the onset of a war in the Ukraine and the development of economic headwinds and instability.
 The turmoil of this environment has strengthened concern for ESG aims though.
 International standards are still in development, the agendas for the SEC and Europe are still moving forward, and pressure on companies will continue.